lucasjeromelovelace/Portfolio-LucasLovelace/README.md

-Created Professional Portfolio to showcase work for potential employers Portfolio will be updated throughout the duration of college/bootcamp The showcased work are deployed web applications friendly for all users Gives student the ability to showcase all their best works at once Demonstrates knowledge and skills of Full Stack Web Development
+Created Professional Portfolio to showcase work for potential employers Portfolio will be updated throughout the duration of college/bootcamp The showcased works are deployed web applications friendly for all users and devices Gives student the ability to showcase all their best works at once Demonstrates knowledge and skills of Full Stack Web Development